Integrated and non-integrated accounting system is part of a good accounting system.

 2. Give any two characteristics of the integrated accounting system?

-- Accounting of financial and costing transactions are done in one set of books.
+- Accounting of financial and costing transactions is done in one set of books.

 - In the integrated accounting system, the cost profit and financial profits are one and the same.